PawseySC/vqpu-hybrid-workflow/docs/description.rst

 This setup is not fixed to Quantum Brilliance and could easily be expanded to include other vQPUs and QPUs as well.

-It consists of a primary directory `workflow/` which contains
+It consists of:

-* `vqpucommon/`: A python module containing all the utilities, classes and basic flows that are the building blocks for running a hybrid workflow.
+* `qbitbrige/`: A python module containing all the utilities, classes and basic flows that are the building blocks for running a hybrid workflow.
+* `workflow/`: primary directory that contains all other items needed to run the workflow:

   * `scripts/`: some scripts to help launch a POSTGres database and the prefect server.
 These scripts will use a container for running the database server.
   * `clusters/`: collection of example cluster configuration yaml files.
 Cluster configurations should contain `generic`, `circuit`, `vqpu`, `cpu`, and `gpu` configurations for running generic tasks, `circuit` tasks where circuit simluation is done with a `vqpu`, the `vqpu` tasks, and then `cpu` and `gpu` oriented workflows.
 There is also a '`generic-aws` setup to allow additional aws related information to be loaded in the environment.
 MPI will be forthcoming.
   * `circuits/`: collection of example circuits.
   * `tests/`: python unit test for package

-There are other directories, such as `events` that are useful when running a workflow but these workflow oriented, temporary output directories can be located anywhere globally visible on the filesystem.
+  * There are other directories, such as `events` that are useful when running a workflow but these workflow oriented, temporary output directories can be located anywhere globally visible on the filesystem.

+* `examples/`: example flows.

 Main classes and functions
 ==========================

-The main classes and basic tasks of the hybrid flow are found in :file:`workflow/vqpucommon/utils.py` and :file:`workflow/vqpucommon/vqpubase.py` respectively.
+The main classes and basic tasks of the hybrid flow are found in :file:`qbitbridge/utils.py` and :file:`qbitbridge/vqpubase.py` respectively.
 The key components of the QBitBridge framework is the introduction of the `EventFile`, `QPUMetaData` and `HybridQuantumWorkflowBase` classes.

 * `EventFile` class: interface to storing events via a file globally visible to all processes.